 There are many benefits to running.
 It is a great way to build a strong, lean and muscular body.
 In addition, it can improve your heart health and help you lose weight.
 People that run regularly enjoy better mental health, improved mood and increased energy for other aspects of their lives.

 Many runners feel quite strongly about either running outdoors or running on a treadmill.
 For those who prefer the outdoors, running on a treadmill is usually seen as a last resort.
 It is thought as a secondary option for those wanting to get fit but are not able to leave the house as easily or often as they would like.
+In our current social context it's a must for a lot of people.

 However, there are many benefits to running on a treadmill that could make it your top choice when aiming to get fit.
 In this article, we take a look at three surprising benefits of running on a treadmill as opposed to outdoors.